 The Company adopts the three lines of defence model approach to governance and enterprise risk management.
-The Company's risk governance structure and risk reporting requirements are incorporated in the Company's Risk Management Framework.
-The Framework explains the underlying approach and defines an on-going and consistent process for identifying, analysing, evaluating, treating, monitoring and reporting significant risks faced by the business units, divisions, stakeholders and, ultimately, the Company.
+The Company's risk governance structure and risk reporting requirements are incorporated in the Company's Risk Management Policy.
+The policy explains the underlying approach and defines an on-going and consistent process for identifying, analysing, evaluating, treating, monitoring and reporting significant risks faced by the business units, divisions, stakeholders and, ultimately, the Company.
 It also outlines the key aspects of the risk management process and identifies the main reporting procedures.

-The adoption of the Framework is the responsibility of the Board with some of the responsibilities delegated to the Risk Management and Sustainability Committee including oversight over technology-related matters and sustainability related matters.
+The adoption of the policy is the responsibility of the Board with some of the responsibilities delegated to the Risk Management and Sustainability Committee including oversight for technology-related and sustainability-related matters.
 The Company has established senior management committees which act as a platform for two-way communication between the Management and the Board.
 The Committees are the Asset Liability Management and Investment Committee ("ALMIC"), Human Resource Committee ("HRC"), Information Technology Steering Committee ("ITSC"), Business Continuity Management ("BCM"), Risk and Control Committee ("RCC"), Occupational Safety and Health Committee ("OSHC"), Sustainability Council and the various Senior Management Committees for Life Businesses.
 All these committees are chaired by the Chief Executive Officer or a member of the senior management team.

-They are responsible to oversee the development and assess the effectiveness of risk management policies, review risk exposures and portfolio composition, and ensure that infrastructure, resources and systems are put in place for effective risk management activities.
+They are responsible for overseeing the development and assess the effectiveness of risk management policies, review risk exposures and portfolio composition, and ensure that infrastructure, resources and systems are put in place for effective risk management activities.

-Governance and Regulatory Framework
+Regulatory Framework